You are here

 The United States has been a leading advocate for liberalization of trade in environmental goods and services, such as wind turbines, water treatment filters, and solar water heaters.
-By cutting tariffs on environmental goods, we can improve access to the technologies that the United States and other countries need to protect our environment, thus lowering the costs of environmental protection, while unlocking opportunity for U.S. exporters and spurring innovation in green technologies.
+By cutting tariffs on environmental goods, we can improve access to the technologies that the United States and other countries need to protect our environment, thus lowering the costs of environmental protection, while leveling the playing field and unlocking opportunity for U.S. manufacturers and spurring innovation in green technologies.

 Global trade in environmental goods is estimated at nearly $1 trillion annually, and growing fast.
-The United States exported $106 billion of environmental goods in 2013, and U.S. exports of environmental goods have been growing at an annual rate of eight percent since 2009.
-U.S. tariffs on environmental goods are already low; however, other countries charge tariffs as high as 35 percent on these goods.
+The United States exported $238 billion of environmental goods in 2015, and U.S. exports of environmental goods have been growing at an annual rate of six percent since 2012.
+U.S. tariffs on environmental goods are already low; however, other countries charge tariffs as high as 50 percent on these goods.
 By eliminating tariffs, we can help level the playing field for U.S. manufacturers and workers – supporting good green jobs.

-Negotiations on the Environmental Goods Agreement (EGA) began on July 8, 2014, among the United States, Australia, Canada, China, Costa Rica, the European Union, Hong Kong, Japan, Korea, New Zealand, Norway, Singapore, Switzerland and Chinese Taipei – together accounting for 86 percent of global trade in environmental goods.
-Israel and Turkey are also planning to join in 2015.
+Negotiations on the Environmental Goods Agreement (EGA) began on July 8, 2014 and include the United States, Australia, Canada, China, Costa Rica, the European Union, Hong Kong, Iceland, Israel, Japan, Korea, New Zealand, Norway, Singapore, Switzerland, Chinese Taipei and Turkey – together accounting for nearly 90% of global exports in environmental goods.

-The EGA will build on the commitment that President Obama and other Leaders of the Asia-Pacific Economic Cooperation (APEC) made to reduce tariffs on a list of 54 environmental goods by the end of 2015, by taking the next step of eliminating tariffs on these 54 goods and expanding product coverage to include additional environmental technologies.
-While the EGA’s product coverage is still under negotiation, the United States is seeking inclusion of a broad set of environmental technologies, including those related to:
+The EGA aims to build on the commitment that Leaders of the Asia-Pacific Economic Cooperation (APEC) made to reduce tariffs on a list of 54 environmental goods by the end of 2015, by taking the next step of eliminating tariffs on these 54 goods and expanding product coverage to include additional environmental technologies.
+While the EGA’s product coverage is still under negotiation, the United States is seeking inclusion of a broad set of made-in-America environmental technologies, including those related to:

 Renewable and Clean Energy Generation